dinvincible98/Autonomous_Jackal_Explorer/README.md

 * pyrealsense2, NumPy, OpenCV(4.5.1)
 * C++, python3(3.8.1)
 ### Setup Jackal on ROS Noetic From Scratch
 Please refer to my detailed setup instruction [here](https://github.com/dinvincible98/Jackal_ROS_Noetic_Bringup) and carefully read each command line.
 To run this project, user need to clone both the bringup repo and this repo.
+In addition to all packages listed in the bringup repo, user need to install hdl_people_tracking, hdl_localization and hdl_global_localization packages into the jackal_ws.

 #### Note: After git clone this repo into ws/src, please change the folder name to jackal_slam, then build the package with catkin_make.